People

 Construction and Technology

 Tim regularly acts in complex construction disputes often with significant technical or expert evidential issues – including adjudications (both under the Scheme for Construction Adjudications and ad hoc rules) and High Court TCC enforcement proceedings, as well as leading in recent appeals to the Court of Appeal.
-He also advises in respect of claims Tim also has substantial experience in relation to domestic building disputes, with a particular emphasis on dealing with such cases through mediation or ADR.
-Tim became Head of Lamb Chambers’ Construction Group in January 2020.
+He also advises in respect of such claims and related matters such as dilapidations.
+Tim also has substantial experience in relation to domestic building disputes, with a particular emphasis on dealing with such cases through mediation or other forms of ADR.

 Intellectual Property, Defamation and Data Protection

-Tim has a successful intellectual property practise, as well as acting in defamation (including claims for malicious falsehood) and data protection claims.
-He is instructed in all aspects of contentious and non-contentious UK and European intellectual property law (copyright, trade marks , passing off, patents and design protection)and data protection regulation and regularly appears in the IPEC.
-Tim also advises on and drafts commercial contracts and IP / software licensing agreements.
+Tim has a successful intellectual property practice including copyright, patents, design rights / registered deigns and trademarks / passing.
+As well as acting in defamation (including claims for malicious falsehood) and data protection claims.
+He is instructed in all aspects of contentious and non-contentious UK and European intellectual property law and data protection regulation and regularly represents clients in the Trade Marks Office, Chancery Division of the High Court, and IPEC on such matters, as well as conducting international arbitration claims under both AAA and LCIA rules.
+He was also instructed in both the CA and the Supreme Court in its seminal judgment on accessory liability and accounts of profit in Ahmed v Lifestyle.

 In addition, Tim lectures and writes on all his specialist areas of legal practice and for a number of years taught on professional training courses run by BPP University, as well as providing Expert content for LexisNexis.
 He is also the current editor of Chapter 14 (Appeals) of CITMA’s EU Trade Mark Handbook.